2023 Best Child Development & Psychology Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, child development graduates from Hamilton carry an average student debtload of $16,383.

-Read full report on Child Development & Psychology at Hamilton College
+Full Child Development & Psychology at Hamilton College Report

-University of Pennsylvania landed the #6 spot in the 2023 rankings for the best bachelor’s degree child development and psychology programs.
-UPenn is a very large private not-for-profit school located in the large city of Philadelphia.
+With a ranking of #6, University of Pennsylvania did quite well on this year’s best schools for child development and psychology students working on their bachelor’s degree.
+UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.

 While working on their Bachelor's Degree, child development majors at UPenn accumulate an average of around $17,669 in student debt.